Kerbas-ad-astra/HGR-Community-Fixes/README.md

 * Center of Pressure and Lift offsets for "descent" modules (the Type 45 Soy-Juice descent modules, the Lima, the Radish, and the Spud) and the heat shield, so capsules are passively aerodynamically stable.
 Also, buoyancy parameters which match the stock capsules.
 * The docking port is now surface-attachable.
 * Heat shield updates for the discrete heat shield, the Radish, and the Spud, so they match stock heat shields now.
 (They also properly support the 1.0.x updates for Deadly Reentry, I think.)
-* ASET IVA definitions for the Soy-Juice, Onion, and Leek pods.
 * A "KAS" patch to remove deprecated KASModuleGrabs from RCS thrusters and the solar panels.
 * ModuleScienceLab is added to the Leek and Advanced Onion pods, so they can reset experiments and otherwise behave correctly.
 * If you have a life support addon installed (ECLSS, IFILS, Ioncross, Snacks!, TAC-LS, or USI-LS), the Lima, Daikon, and Edamame service modules will include some extra supplies.